WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 } );
 ```

 That's it.
-Now, TypeScript will infer the types of the `actions` and `callbacks` properties, and you can use the `state` property with the correct types from both the client and server definitions.
+Now, TypeScript will infer the types of the `actions` and `callbacks` properties from the store definition, but it will use the type `State` for the `state` property so it contains the correct types from both the client and server definitions.

 In conclusion, this approach is useful when you have a server state that needs to be manually typed, but you still want to infer the types of the rest of the store.